lowie-987/Splitter_calculator/README.md

 I have not been able to extensively verify the output with more than two outputs.
 Please report any issues you find.

+You can find the compiled version under the releases section